Key takeaways

 It's also worth noting that contributions to a pre-tax retirement account and/or a health savings account will reduce your MAGI, which is what the IRS uses to determine your premium tax credit eligibility.

-If you had HSA-qualified health coverage (a high-deductible health plan) during the year, you may find that some pre-tax savings from contributing to a health savings account may end up reducing the amount of excess premium tax credit that you’d otherwise have to repay.
+If you had coverage under an HSA-qualified high-deductible health plan during the year, you may find that contributing to a health savings account may end up reducing the amount of excess premium tax credit that you'd otherwise have to repay, since HSA contributions will reduce your ACA-specific MAGI.
 You should consult your tax advisor to learn more about this.

 What happens to my Obamacare premium subsidy if I overestimated my income?

-But there are a couple of caveats to keep in mind here:
+But there are some of caveats to keep in mind here:

-• If your income ended up being in the range that’s Medicaid-eligible (or under the FPL in a state that hasn’t expanded Medicaid), you’re technically not eligible for premium tax credits at all.
-But the IRS will not require you to repay any APTC unless it determines that the information you provided when you enrolled was incorrect and given with “intentional or reckless disregard for the facts” (meaning you didn’t intentionally deceive the Marketplace when you enrolled by, for example, purposefully providing incorrect data such as income and family size) even though you wouldn’t have been eligible for any APTC when you enrolled if the Marketplace had known the amount that your income would actually end up being (i.e. Medicaid-eligible or below the federal poverty level, depending on the state).
+- If your income ended up being in the range that’s Medicaid-eligible (or under the FPL in a state that hasn’t expanded Medicaid), you’re technically not eligible for premium tax credits at all.
+But the IRS will not require you to repay any APTC unless it determines that the information you provided when you enrolled was incorrect and given “with intentional or reckless disregard for the facts”6 (meaning you didn't intentionally deceive the Marketplace when you enrolled by, for example, purposefully providing incorrect data such as income and family size).
+This is despite the fact that you wouldn't have been eligible for any APTC when you enrolled if the Marketplace had known the amount that your income would actually end up being (i.e. Medicaid-eligible or below the federal poverty level, depending on the state).
 However, you won’t be able to recoup any additional premium tax credit beyond what was already paid in the form of APTC.

 What if I switched from a Marketplace plan to employer-sponsored health insurance mid-year?